Law Name：Regulations on Business Entity Accounting HandlingCH

 Proposals for the appropriation of earnings (or the offsetting of deficit) shall be specified in the notes to the current period financial statements.

 Other equity: defined as the items causing the increase or decrease of equity, including account items as follows:

-1.Unrealized gains or losses from available-for-sale financial assets:the gains and losses produced by financial assets available for sale measured at fair value.
+1.Unrealized valuation gains and loss from financial assets measured at fair value through other comprehensive income: the valuation gains and losses produced by financial assets measured at fair value through other comprehensive income measured at fair value.

-2.Gains (losses) on effective portion of cash flow hedges: defined as the effective portion of unrealized gains and losses on hedging instruments in a cash flow hedge.
+2.Gains and loss on hedging instruments: defined as the effective portion of unrealized gains and loss on hedging instruments.

-3.Gains (losses) on the exchange differences resulting from translating the financial statements in foreign operations:defined as the exchange differences resulting from translating the financial statements of a foreign operation and the monetary items of net investment in a foreign operation.
+3.Gains and loss on the exchange differences resulting from translating the financial statements in foreign operations: defined as the exchange differences resulting from translating the financial statements of a foreign operation and the monetary items of net investment in a foreign operation.

 4.Unrealized revaluation surplus: defined as the unrealized revaluation surplus arising under asset revaluation according to law.